Osorno Volcano: Climb and Ski

 Nicknamed “the king of the South”, the Osorno Volcano, is a huge, snow-peaked volcano that overlooks a glorious lake and miles of beautiful forest.
 And, if you think looking at it is nice, the views from the top are even better.

-If you’ve always wanted to tick ‘climb a volcano’ off your bucket list then the Osorno Volcano in Puerto Montt of the Lake District, Chile will complete your mission.
+If you’ve always wanted to tick ‘climb a volcano’ off your bucket list then the Osorno Volcano in Puerto Montt of the Lake District, a trip to Chile will complete your mission.
 But there is more to do at the Osorno volcano than just the climb.
 Read on to find out all about the exciting opportunities that lie in wait for you at the Osorno Volcano.

 There are two ways you can tackle the Osorno Volcano.
 You can either grab your ice axe and hike to the summit or don your skis and hit the pistes.
 Or both, if you’re feeling extra energetic.